angular/angular/aio/content/tutorial/first-app/first-app-lesson-03.md

 In the **Edit** pane of your IDE:

 1. Open `home.component.ts` in the editor.
-1. In `app.component.ts`, import `HousingLocationComponent` by adding this line to the file level imports.
+1. In `home.component.ts`, import `HousingLocationComponent` by adding this line to the file level imports.

     <code-example header="Import HousingLocationComponent in src/app/home/home.component.ts" path="first-app-lesson-03/src/app/home/home.component.ts" region="import-housingLocation"></code-example>